-Put the word ‘pulled’ in front of meat and the whole story changes.
-Add the word ‘chipotle’ and give it a kick ass good review, and I’ll keep reading.
-I was given this recipe by Doug from Culinary Engineering, a local vancouver chef and reader of my blog.
+Put the word ‘pulled' in front of meat and the whole story changes.
+Add the word ‘chipotle' and give it a kick ass good review, and I'll keep reading.
+I was given this recipe by a local Vancouver chef and reader of my blog.
 His raving review had me making it the day after he sent me the recipe.
 Less than a week later, here I am making it again.

 The chicken is so soft and tender that it literally pulls apart into thin threads.
 There's a good kick of smoky heat from the chipotles and sweetness from the orange juice.
 It's the best damn pulled chicken I've ever eaten.

-I’ve served it on soft shelled tortillas for dinner, scooped up the leftovers on crackers for lunch.
-This time I’ve topped it with a crunchy southwest inspired slaw on a crispy baguette.
-The possibilities are endless, how would you serve this?
+I've served it on soft shelled tortillas for dinner and scooped up the leftovers on crackers for lunch.
+This time I've topped it with a crunchy southwest inspired slaw on a crispy baguette.
+The possibilities are endless.
+How would you serve this?

 - 2 boneless skinless chicken breasts

 - 6 chipotle peppers in adobo sauce, finely diced